JuliaDynamics/Agents.jl/docs/src/performance_tips.md

 ## [Multiple agent types: `@multiagent` versus `Union` types](@id multi_vs_union)

 Due to the way Julia's type system works, and the fact that agents are grouped in a container mapping IDs to agent instances, using a `Union` for different agent types always creates a performance hit because it leads to type instability.
-On the other hand, a `Union` of different types allows utilizing Julia's multiple dispatch system.

-The [`@multiagent`](@ref) macro does not make multiple types.
-It only makes one large type and defines convenience "constructors" on top of it, giving the illusion that multiple types exist.
-Therefore it completely eliminates type instability.
-[`@multiagent`](@ref) has two versions.
-In `:opt_speed` the created agents are optimized such as there is virtually no performance difference between having 1 agent type at the cost of each agent occupying more memory that in the `Union` case.
-In `:opt_memory` each agent is optimized to occupy practically the same memory as the `Union` case, however this comes at a cost of performance versus having 1 type.
+The [`@multiagent`](@ref) macro enclose all types in a single one making working with it type stable.

 In the following script, which you can find in `test/performance/variable_agent_types_simple_dynamics.jl`, we create a basic money-exchange ABM with many different agent types (up to 15), while having the simulation rules the same regardless of how many agent types are there.
-We then compare the performance of the three versions for multiple agent types, incrementally employing more agents from 2 to 15.
+We then compare the performance of the two versions for multiple agent types, incrementally employing more agents from 2 to 15.
 Here are the results of how much time it took to run each version:

 ```@example performance